 Five years on from Grenfell

 Five years on and still we are waiting for anyone to be held accountable.
-Why is it that the wheels of justice always turn so slowly, if at all, for the working class and people of colour?
-The Grenfell Inquiry has revealed how the pursuit of profit was prioritised over the safety of people, shamefully … Continue reading Five years on from Grenfell
+Why is it that the wheels of justice always turn so slowly, if at all, for the working class and marginalised communities?
+The Grenfell Inquiry has revealed how the pursuit of profit was prioritised over the safety of people, shamefully enabled … Continue reading Five years on from Grenfell

 Why we need more working-class voices in Parliament